TrevorLovesMommy/airbnb-project/readme.md

 We explored Airbnb's impact on the long-term rental supply using data from <a href="http://insideairbnb.com/get-the-data.html">Inside Airbnb's dataset</a>.
 Inside Airbnb is an independent, non-commercial set of tools and data that helped us explore how Airbnb is being used.
 They regularly scrape publicly available information about Airbnb's listings.

 We used the following features for our analysis:
-1.  <b>Room Type</b>:  An homewoner can list an entire home/apartment, private room or shared room.
-We consider listings under the entire home/apartment cateogry as dwelling units that can be added to the long-term rental stock.
+1.  <b>Room Type</b>:  An homeowner can list an entire home/apartment, private room or shared room.
+We consider listings under the entire home/apartment category as dwelling units that can be added to the long-term rental stock.
 2.  <b>Neighborhood</b>:  Real estate is local, and so are Airbnb listings.
 We wanted to understand how Room Type changes by neighborhood.
-3.  <b>Minimum Maximum Nights</b>:  Per San Francisco's short-term rental ordinace, a home owner may legally rent his or her home for less than 90 days.
+3.  <b>Minimum Maximum Nights</b>:  Per San Francisco's short-term rental ordinance, a homeowner may legally rent his or her home for less than 90 days.
 Inside Airbnb's dataset didn't include occupancy, but it did include calendar availability.
 We inferred from this data that listings with high availability (over 90 days) were probably listed illegally.
-4.  <b>License</b>:  Per San Francisco's short-term rental ordinace, all homeowers must register their unit with the city with a license number.
+4.  <b>License</b>:  Per San Francisco's short-term rental ordinance, all homeowners must register their unit with the city with a license number.
 If the listing didn't include a license number, we assumed it was an illegal unit
-5.  <b>Latitute and Longitude</b>:  Used to map legal and illegal units
+5.  <b>Latitude and Longitude</b>:  Used to map legal and illegal units

 <h2>Insights</h2>
-1. If we were to convert all entire homes/apartments into long term dwelling units, the housing supply would only increse 1.8% (4,822 units).<br>
+1. If we were to convert all entire homes/apartments into long term dwelling units, the housing supply would only increase 1.8% (4,822 units).<br>
-2. The north eastern portion of San Francisco has the highest concentration of Airbnb listings.<br>
+2. The northeastern portion of San Francisco has the highest concentration of Airbnb listings.<br>
 3. According to our definition of illegal units (high calendar availability and missing license), 80% of entire homes/apartments are illegally listed.

 <h2>Summary</h2>